Main Content

 Turfgrass problem solving is a necessary skill for all turf managers—professional and enthusiast alike.
 Every turf manager needs the tools to quickly rule out possibilities and narrow focus to solve problems.
 This workshop will review basic plant pathology concepts and emphasize how to use these ideas to accurately diagnose turf problems in the field.
 A step-by-step diagnostic process using visual cues and environmental clues will be discussed.

-Workshop 27: Winter Gardening and Tub Ponds: The Big Easy
+Workshop 27: Water Gardening and Tub Ponds: The Big Easy

 Ted Coletti, Author, Tub Pond Handbook (Bio)